Director – Kirill Serebrennikov – 2021 – Russia – Cert. 18 – 145m

 An adaptation of Alexey Salnikov’s novel The Petrovs In and Around the Flu, it may well be that that book is the source of the onscreen, hallucinatory madness that pervades the piece.
 It’s much more of a romp than the director’s earlier, religious / political satire The Student (2016), but no less impressive.
 It doesn’t exactly make you want to visit Russia, but there’s no denying the sheer energy throughout, or the considerable skill with which the director marshalls his resources to bring his vision together.

-Petrov’s Flu is out in cinemas in the UK on Friday, February 11th.
+Petrov’s Flu is out on VoD in the UK on Tuesday, June 28th.